espressomd/espresso/doc/sphinx/advanced_methods.rst

 .. note:: Features ``ELECTROKINETICS`` and ``CUDA`` required

-The above is a minimal example how to initialize the LB fluid, and it is very similar to the lattice Boltzmann command in set-up.
-We therefore refer the reader to Chapter :ref:`Lattice Boltzmann` for details on the implementation of LB in |es| and describe only the major differences here.
+The above is a minimal example how to initialize the LB fluid, and it is very similar to the lattice-Boltzmann command in set-up.
+We therefore refer the reader to Chapter :ref:`Lattice-Boltzmann` for details on the implementation of LB in |es| and describe only the major differences here.

 The first major difference with the LB implementation is that the